 Many of our partners are directly involved in providing essential items such as food and hygiene materials and messages to people in COVID lockdowns.
 As well as physical things, they bring messages of hope and practical care and love.

 This is not without cost and risk – walking and carrying supplies for daily labourers returning to their villages in mid-40-degree temperatures resulted in illness for some partner staff.
 Another partner provides the district’s COVID ambulance, taking patients who are COVID positive to the dedicated government hospital.

 Such suffering and trials are an indication of a broken world.
-In places where violence and conflict are a constant stress, slowly wearing people down and creating community-wide mental health issues, TEAR’s partners have remained a constant and reassuring presence.
+In places where violence and conflict are a constant stress, slowly wearing people down and creating community-wide mental health issues, Tearfund’s partners have remained a constant and reassuring presence.

 What gives them strength and enables them to persevere and remain faithful?

 We know that all throughout the Bible, we’re encouraged to endure: to persevere through trials (James 1:4,12); to not grow weary in the good work God has called us to (Galatians 6:9); to sow seeds, even in times of sorrow (Psalm 126:5-6).

 In Psalm 90 Moses, a faithful leader, cried “Relent, O LORD!
 How long will it be?”
 We join in this cry, and also in the hope that follows the obedience and act of perseverance: “Satisfy us in the morning with your unfailing love, that we may sing with joy and be glad all our days.”